Quantum-Holographic

 Experiments show a logarithmic relationship between network size and accuracy — confirming efficient information storage characteristic of holographic systems.

-SpikeEdge is investigating the application of the QHCP architecture to real-time control systems in Waste-to-Energy (WtE) incinerators.
-The goal: improve thermal efficiency and energy output by adapting combustion parameters on the fly — without costly retraining cycles.
+Work is underway on an SNN-enabled control system that applies the QHCP architecture to Waste-to-Energy (WtE) incinerators.
+The goal: lift thermal efficiency and energy output by adapting combustion parameters on the fly — without costly retraining cycles.
+It’s our first step into alternative energy, and an early demonstration of edge AI in heavy industrial control.

-The online, one-shot learning properties of the Quantum Cortex make it theoretically well-suited for the dynamic, non-stationary variables present in WtE thermal processing — fuel composition, moisture content, airflow — where conventional control systems struggle with drift.
+The online, one-shot learning properties of the Quantum Cortex make it well-suited to the dynamic, non-stationary variables of WtE thermal processing — fuel composition, moisture content, airflow — where conventional control systems struggle with drift.